Upsonic/Examples/task_examples/crypto_block_policy/README.md

 ### Example Usage

-The script includes three test cases demonstrating different crypto-related queries:
+The script includes four test cases:

 - **Test 1**: Question about Bitcoin (should be blocked)
 - **Test 2**: Question about Ethereum (should be blocked)
 - **Test 3**: General cryptocurrency question (should be blocked)
+- **Test 4**: Normal non-crypto question (should be allowed - demonstrates selective blocking)

 ### Run the demo